roodrigoc/SNOC/README.md

 - Provides a simple command-line interface for adding users to `users.conf` file.
 Created users have the default password "123456".

+### userdel.py

+- Provides a simple command line interface to remove users from the `users.conf` file.

 ### devices.conf:

 The `devices.conf` file is used to configure the devices that will be monitored by SNOC.
 Each line represents a device and follows the syntax: